marmstr93ng/GitRequire/README.md

 ## CMD > Git setup-python-clone

-- Clones a the specified repo, setups up python virtual enviroment and installs packages specified in requirements.txt (runs ```git install-req```
+- Clones a specified repo, setups up python virtual enviroment and installs packages specified in requirements.txt (runs ```git install-req```

 1. Run ```git setup-python-clone <repo-name>``` in the directory where the local copy is to be stored